Ricky Nebbett

 Ricky Nebbett (born 16 August 1977) is a former professional Rugby Union player whose career spanned 16 years.

 Nebbett's position of choice was tight headprop.
 He was a part of the Leicester squad that won three league titles and two Heineken cups notably the 2001 Heineken Cup Final.

-Nebbett was called up to the senior England squad for the 2001 England Rugby union tour of North America.
+Nebbett was called up to the senior England squad for the 2001 tour of North America.

 Nebbett played and coached Esher for a number of seasons and was their director of Rugby until 2018/19.